rajesh-lab/symile/experiments/data_processing/symile_mimic/README.md

 # Symile-MIMIC
 <img src="/img/symile_mimic.png" alt="Symile-MIMIC" width="400"/>

 In this section, we describe how to generate Symile-MIMIC, a clinical dataset of chest X-rays (CXRs), electrocardiograms (ECGs), and blood labs from the MIMIC-IV and MIMIC-CXR datasets.
-See our [paper](https://arxiv.org/abs/2411.01053) for details on the dataset.
+Download the Symile-MIMIC dataset [here](https://doi.org/10.13026/3vvj-s428) and see our [paper](https://arxiv.org/abs/2411.01053) for details on the dataset.

 ## Download MIMIC data